 Very moving Bangka Day Memorial Service at SA Women's Memorial Playing Fields.
 What an honour to be amongst those present to honour those brave nurses.
 Recognition too, of vision in the establishment of those playing fields for women and girls and continuing dedication of trust members.
 Credit to current SA Govt for recent funding anouncement will be a huge benefit.

 South Australian members attending service, Allison Hobbs SISA President, Susan Newton SI Torrens, Kath Gribble SI Barossa Valley, Pauline Nutt SI Adelaide, Jenny Hughes SI Port Pirie, Pam Lacey SI Adelaide, Anne Berry SI Torrens.
 Not shown in photograph was the Region Representative on the SA Women's Memorial Playing Fields Trust Helen Fischer as she was working at event.

 SI Adelaide Travel Award

 Soroptimist International of Adelaide Esther Bright Travel Award.
-Open for female tertiary students for travel within Australia or overseas as part of their studies.
+Now closed for female tertiary students for travel within Australia or overseas as part of their studies.

 click here for further information and application forms.